avaframe/AvaFrame/docs/moduleIn3Utils.rst

 The release areas are defined as rectangular features build by four corner points, which are based on the following conditions:

-* prescribed vertical stretch of 200 m (difference in altitude)
+* prescribed vertical stretch in meters (difference in altitude)
 * prescribed volume of the release area
 * lower margin is located where the slope angle falls below 30°
 * if slope does not fall below 30 °, upper margin is located xStart away from upper margin of the DEM

+Detailed information on the individual functions used to create the topographies can be found in:

+:py:mod:`in3Utils.getReleaseArea`

 Input
 ------